canonical/trino-k8s-operator/README.md

 ### The config file
 To add or remove catalogs the configuration parameter `catalog-config` should be updated.
 The below is an example of the `catalog_config.yaml`.
-It lists the catalogs to add, and points to a juju secret in which the credntials are stored.
+It lists the catalogs to add, and points to a juju secret in which the credentials are stored.
 Any commonality is included as part of the `backend` these configuration properties will be applied to all catalogs with the same backend.
 ```
 catalogs:
   example: